Don Heinrich: New York Giants

 Heinrich was selected by the New York Giants in the third round (35th overall) of the 1952 NFL draft with a future draft pick, which allowed the team to draft him before his college eligibility was over.

 He served in the military for just under two years, and also got a chance to play football for Fort Ord.
 He missed the 1953 season and reported to the Giants in 1954.
 While in the army, he played for the Fort Ord Warriors, which included running back Ollie Matson.

 In his six seasons with the Giants, he saw action in three NFL championship games (1956, 1958, 1959), while being the starting quarterback of the 1956 title team.
 With Vince Lombardi as the Giants' offensive coordinator (1954–58), Heinrich split time at quarterback with Charlie Conerly, with him being used to probe defenses and Conerly coming into the games to capitalize on weaknesses.

 Dallas Cowboys

 Heinrich was selected by the Dallas Cowboys in the 1960 expansion draft.
-He reunited with head coach was Tom Landry, who was the defensive coordinator with the Giants.
+He reunited with head coach Tom Landry, who was the defensive coordinator with the Giants.
 Heinrich again shared time at quarterback, with veteran Eddie LeBaron and rookie Don Meredith.